On Discovering the Poetry of Georg Trakl

 I first encountered the poetry of Georg Trakl in The Penguin Book of First World War Poetry.
 Then, in about 1985, I came across an edition of Die Dichtungen in a second-hand bookshop on the Bristol Road in Birmingham.
 This book, in its blue cloth binding and printed on lovely cream-coloured paper, was published by the Otto Müller Verlag in Salzburg.
 It was formerly the property of Saltley School library.
 Given its pristine condition, I couldn’t imagine it having been borrowed very often.

 Using my copy of Die Dichtungen I made a number of translations which I submitted to Stand and other literary magazines.
 They were all rejected.
 At about the same time I applied to Warwick University to study for an MPhil in Translation Studies.
 Doctor Susan Bassnett-McGuire interviewed me.
 (She is now Susan Bassnett, Professor Emerita of Comparative Literature at the same institution.)
 I’d recently read her book Translation Studies which was published in 1980 by Methuen in their New Accents series and felt that translation studies was an academic discipline for which I was ideally suited.
 Sadly, although I was accepted for the degree, I was unable to secure any funding, so that was the end of that.
+The Conservative government was happy for me to languish on the dole instead because that was cheaper.
+How dare a working-class oik like me dream of becoming a postgraduate.

 Twenty years later my mother was going on holiday to a small town in Germany called Freudenstadt, so I asked her to pay a visit to the local bookshop and order me a copy of the two-volume edition of Trakl entitled Dichtungen und Briefe, also published by the Otto Müller Verlag.
 It cost in the region of 50 euros and it’s been my Trakl bible ever since.
 Although it has now been superseded by the Innsbruck edition, with a price tag of several hundred euros the latter is out of reach of a poor, working-class writer like myself.
 Maybe one day I’ll be able to afford it.